 Salmon is by far the most common fish that we eat.
 Our youngest son loves it.
 It's easy.
 It's available in many different varieties, and it's usually fresh.
-I wish I could always get fresh salmon from my brother Bill!
+That's my brother Bill up in Washington catching himself a big salmon and loving it!
+Grilled salmon is a great dish any time of the year where the bbq is in use.
+Why not tonight?